Trade Without the Trauma! Click on any section title to read more.

 Please note: this section, and all the pages under the “Trade” menu related to trading, are intended for participants in the beta testing of this new portion of Slope.
 You are welcome to read about it here, but the things being discussed won’t work for you unless you are part of the specially-entitled group.
-We look forward to releasing these pages to everyone no later than Labor Day.
+We look forward to releasing these pages to everyone soon.

-Welcome to our virtual trading testing.
-This page is eventually going to get repurposed into documentation for this feature, but for now, it is a beta testers’ page whose purpose is to give you suggestions on testing and introduce you to how the feature works.
+Welcome to Slope’s virtual trading .
+This guide is eventually going to get repurposed into documentation for this feature, but for now, it is a beta testers’ page whose purpose is to give you suggestions on testing and introduce you to how the feature works.

 The first thing you’ll want to do is log in as a virtual trader (you should only have to do this one time).
 Click on this icon in the lower-left of SlopeCharts (or, alternately, use this web page to log in).

 At this point, you will click the Log In button which should……….well………..log you in.
 You should probably check the “Log In When Accessing Slope” checkbox to ensure that it stays logged in.